 4. Share a bit about yourself

 Give a quick overview of your background and experience.
-For instance, mention your current role, how long you’ve been with your company, and a highlight from your career.
+For instance, mention your current role, company name, how long you’ve been with your company, and a highlight from your career.
 Keep this brief, around 2 to 3 sentences.

 Say something like: